Trevor Goodchild: Relationship with Æon Flux

 Æon and Trevor have a love–hate relationship, in which he consistently tries to protect her despite violently thwarting most of her operations.
 This relationship is less developed in the original Liquid Television shorts, in which he occasionally attempts to kill her.
 Trevor is often frustrated by Æon's apparent lack of understanding of his own occasionally nebulous motives; he will be invariably heard to say "You just don't get it, do you?" Æon is generally not impressed with his grand plans, going so far as to call him a deranged individual in one episode.

 In one of the Liquid Television shorts, Æon actually appears to be working for or with Trevor.
 In the episode "Thanatophobia," Trevor mentions that he lets Æon sneak across the border and bomb a factory, thus allowing him to implant ever stricter security measures.
 This implies that, though Æon may not work directly for him, it seems as though he uses her actions to his advantage.
 The pair's relationship reaches its apex in the series finale, "End Sinister", in which Æon pursues Trevor on a one-way trip 1,000 years into the future.
 It could be said that Trevor and Æon are attracted to each other but are separated by their goals, as evidenced in "The Demiurge", where they fight over the Demiurge's fate but have a brief but intimate encounter in the midst of a conflict.

 Episode appearances

 The episodes "Pilot" through "War" are standalone episodes broadcast as short films on the series Liquid Television.
 There is intentionally no continuity between the episodes (which all include the death of the Æon Flux character).
 Beginning with "Utopia or Deutoronopia" episodes are a half-hour in length and maintain a loose continuity.
-The episodes are fully covered in List of Æon Flux episodes.